 I will always be grateful for the experience that I had at The Leaves.
 I remember only the good and everyone’s kindness.
 It just fills my heart with joy and gratitude every time I think about it.
 I feel a closeness with everyone who helped me there.

 -A Grateful Patient at The Leaves

 Christian Science nurses and I were working with the above patient who needed help with cleansing and bandaging.
 The wound was deep and the patient chose to rely on God and Christian Science treatment for healing.
 Suddenly, the affected area spread and the material picture was very aggressive.
 The patient became not as coherent and was not speaking very much.
 Many of the Christian Science nurses working on this case were keeping in mind the story from the Bible of the Good Samaritan.
 Luke, Chapter 10 talks about binding up wounds and pouring in oil and wine.
 Taking an inspired view of this passage, we knew we were pouring in the heavenly inspiration, gentleness, and consecration that Mary Baker Eddy refers to in Science and Health (pg.
 592).
 We were adamantly praying to see this patient as God sees them.
 We were all focused on giving the best care as quickly, quietly, and gently as we could.
-The physical picture progressed quickly and less and less bandaging was needed.
+The physical picture improved quickly and less and less bandaging was needed.
 Being witness to that changing picture felt holy.
 Witnessing the awesomeness of God is holy work.
 Pretty soon we were able to call the family to tell them the patient could go home.
-The family was overcome with gratitude and joy.
+The family was overcome with gratitude and joy for this significant healing.

 -A Christian Science nurse